Blockstream/satellite/doc/tbs.md

 > If you would like to review the changes before applying them, append option `--dry-run` to the command.

 Note the GUI and CLI steps above will define an arbitrary IP address to the interface.
-However, you could also set a specific IP address, for example, to avoid address conflicts.
+However, you could also set a specific IP address if needed.

 On the GUI, you can set the specific IP address directly on the Receiver tab before running the receiver.
 With the CLI, you can define the IP address using option `--ip` on the `usb config` command.